Lalitguy/Attendance_System/README.md

 # Attendance System

-This simple Python project demonstrates the usage of the `face_recognition` library to create a basic attendance system.
+This Simple Python project demonstrates the usage of the `face_recognition` library to create a basic attendance system.
 The program utilizes face detection with the Haarcascade classifier and face recognition to identify known faces from input photos.

 ## Features:
 - **Face Detection:** Utilizes Haarcascade classifier for detecting faces in a live video.